 Tour companies will provide information on what meals are included each day of a tour, but they generally will not list the names of the restaurants.
 Additionally, the number of meals included varies between tour companies.

-From experience, the included breakfasts are typically offered by the hotels, while lunches are generally not included in the tour.
-During my last three international trips, the only lunches provided were those on board a Nile River cruise (Trafalgar) and as part of cooking classes in Budapest and Salzburg (Rick Steves’ Europe).
+In my experience, the included breakfasts are typically provided by the hotels, while lunches are generally not included in the tour.
+During some of my recent international trips, the only lunches provided were those on board a Nile River cruise (Trafalgar) and during cooking classes in Budapest and Salzburg (Rick Steves’ Europe).

 Now, let’s discuss dinner.
-While many tour companies include a handful of dinners as part of the tour, the dinner experience varies greatly between companies.
-Some companies will take participants to charming local eateries offering a more authentic experience, while others may take participants to a more touristy spot.
-Another difference is that some tour companies include wine and beer as part of the meal, not just water and nonalcoholic beverages.
-Just as with lodging, the best advice is to contact the tour company for more information, especially if you are seeking a particular type of dining experience.
+While many tour companies include a few dinners in the tour, the dinner experience varies widely across companies.
+Some companies take participants to charming local eateries for a more authentic experience, while others may take them to a more touristy spot.
+The latter is especially true for large-group tour companies, as many local restaurants lack the space to host large parties.
+Another difference is that some tour companies include wine and beer with the meal, not just water and nonalcoholic beverages.
+As with lodging, the best advice is to contact the tour company for more information, especially if you are seeking a particular dining experience.

 Higher-end tours and those that include a cruise may have a dress code for dinner.